 It can be quite difficult to meet with a busy individual such as a teacher or principal without the advantages of proximity.
 For example, "Greg", a graduate student in our laboratory, spent almost an entire month attempting to schedule a meeting with a principal at one school.
 By contrast, when Greg was at the school to conduct observations, he was able to meet with the principal without any notice.
 He did so by sitting outside the principal's office for just over an hour, between classes, until the principal had five minutes to speak with him.
 Showing up, without an excuse, to sit outside the principal's office for an entire hour would have been impolite, and likely would have negatively affected his request.
-However, since Greg was "already at the school", the principal's office until the principal had five minutes.
+However, since Greg was "already at the school", the principal's administrative assistant was willing to let the Greg wait outside the principal's office until the principal had five minutes.